 - 6.1.
 Borrowing in advance may be taken if it is considered appropriate.
-Borrowing in advance of need would increase the level of investments.
+Borrowing in advance of need would increase the level of deposits and investments.
 When considering borrowing in advance, the risks of holding increased level of investments against the risk of adverse interest rate movements if borrowing was deferred will be assessed. - 6.2.
-The risks of holding increased levels of investments would be managed in accordance with section 5 above.
-In extreme cases the DMO Deposit Facility would be used to hold the additional investments.
+The risks of holding increased levels of deposits and investments would be managed in accordance with section 5 above.
+The Council has unlimited access to using the DMO Deposit Facility where necessary.
 This facility offers the highest security for investments.

-7. Investment Projection 2011/12 - 2013/14
+7. Investment Projection 2012/13 - 2013/14

-7.1.
-It is expected that over the period 2011/12 - 2013/14 it is estimated that an average level of investments of approximately £74m will be required to be managed.
-It is recognised that this is only an estimate and that this figure will vary according to cash flow movements and the timing and size of any borrowing taken.
+- 7.1.
+It is expected that over the period 2011/12 2013/14 it is estimated that an average level of investments of approximately £87m will be required to be managed.
+It is recognised that this is only an estimate and that this figure will vary according to cash flow movements and the timing and size of any borrowing taken. - 7.2.

-7.2.
 Regardless of the level of deposits, the main consideration when investing surplus funds will be the security of the transaction.
 The Council must also meet its liquidity requirement and only invest for the period of time that is prudent.
 Finally, and only after consideration of security and liquidity, the yield that will be gained from the investment will be considered.